 How to Put on the Training Sock

-Generally, pet owners will place the sock on their pet for a two to five minute walk, and then remove it.
-For best results, use at the beginning of every walk and remove when exercise is complete.
+Generally, a pet professional will place the sock on a pet for a two to five minute walk, and then remove it.
+For best results, many veterinary pros will use it at the beginning of every walk and remove when exercise is complete.

-For recommendations tailored specifically to your pet, it’s always best to consult with your Veterinarian or Physical Rehabilitation professional before using.
-They will be able to assist in developing the most beneficial time frames for usage and even work them in to other rehab exercises.
+For recommendations tailored specifically to your pet, it’s always best to consult with your Veterinarian or Physical Rehabilitation professional.
+Only they will be able to assist in developing the most beneficial time frames for usage and even work them in to other rehab exercises.

 Before & After Using the Rear No-Knuckling Training Sock